kbighorse/working-with-me/README.md

 ## About this Doc
 - I believe this could be useful for anyone who's my coworker, client, manager, or direct report.
 - This content applies only to me.
-- I like to provide this info so you can hold me accountable.
+- I like to provide this info so I can be held accountable.
 If you ever see a discrepancy between what's here and my behavior, _please_ tell me.
 - If you work with me, you intentionally have edit rights to this document.
 Please feel free to open a pull request to make changes!

 ## Who Am I?

 I've been a professional software developer for over six years (my technical abilities are below).
 I'm based in Chicago, Illinois in the Central time zone.
 My pronouns are she/her.
 18F is my first public sector job.
 My previous job was in e-commerce.
 I started here September of 2020.

 My main career goal is to do work and develop relationships that are meaningful, interesting, and impactful.
-In order to do this, I want to build a strong foundation of technical knowledge that goes beyond specific frameworks or trends.
+In order to do this, I want to build a strong foundation of knowledge that goes beyond specific technical frameworks or trends.
 I also want to get to know a lot of people across all disciplines (especially ones that aren't mine).

-One of my goals is to become a better technical and non-technical communicator.
+One of my goals is to become a better communicator.
 I like having the opportunity to write things like documentation, blog posts, and other public material.
 I'd like to do more talks and presentations.

-Outside of work, I like reading, writing, cooking, learning Spanish, and moseying along Chicago's lakefront.
+Outside of work, I like reading, writing, cooking, learning new languages, and moseying along Chicago's lakefront.
 This year I tried birding for the first time and really enjoyed it.
 You'll notice these are all solo activities because I'm a textbook introvert who gains energy from stuff like this.
 But I also love talking to people, especially when we can get into meaty discussions about something we both care about.

 ## Communication